Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Get pipeline details by UUID' clearly specifies the action (get), resource (pipeline details), and identifier (UUID).
-It distinguishes from sibling tools like 'get-pipeline-by-name' and 'list-pipelines'.
+Description 'Get pipeline details by UUID' clearly states the action (get), resource (pipeline details), and identifier method (by UUID).
+It effectively distinguishes from siblings like get-pipeline-by-name and list-pipelines.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.